gnunn1/tilix/README.md

 ### Support

 If you are having issues with Tilix, feel free to open issues here in github as necessary.
-Developers and users can  also be found on IRC on the
-[freenode](https://freenode.net) network in the #tilix room.

 ### Localization